cgchiraggupta/mastikhor-/README.md

-hey mastikhot repo is for out fun projects where me & parv make thing with ai to iterrate things faster if u like any project feel free to fork & contribute
+hey mastikhot repo is for out fun projects where me & parv make thing with ai to iterate things faster if u like any project feel free to fork & contribute